Rocco Domenico Colavito

 Handsome, muscular, and a fan favorite, Colavito was one of the great power hitters of his day.
 His 374 home runs - many tallied during baseball's second dead ball era in the 1960s - place him just ahead of Gil Hodges and Ralph Kiner and just behind Norm Cash and Carlton Fisk.
 Although primarily noted for his offensive prowess, Colavito was also feared for his rocket arm in the outfield.
 He was good with the glove as well, compiling a perfect 1.000 fielding percentage in 1965 with the Indians.
 Still, his shorter career and dramatic decline left him perhaps a bit short of the Hall of Fame.
 While his 153 points on Bill James' "Gray Ink" test best the 144 produced by the average Hall of Famer, he does not show as strongly on other tests such as the Hall of Fame Monitor.
 Players with comparable similarity scores include Frank Howard, Roy Sievers, Boog Powell and Cash - all contemporaries who also fall short of Cooperstown.

-After his playing career ended, Colavito was a television broadcaster for the Indians for several seasons.
+After his playing career, Colavito was a television broadcaster for the Indians for several seasons.
 He was also an Indians coach in 1973 and from 1976 to 1978 and a Kansas City Royals coach in 1982 and 1983.
 He settled in the vicinity of Reading, PA, where he had previously played in the minors, and was a mushroom farmer for many years.
 In 2006, Colavito took his rightful place among other Cleveland Indians greats in the team's Hall of Fame, newly revived.

 - 6-time AL All-Star (1959, 1961, 1962 & 1964-1966)